MERMAID Fishbelt Data Quality Checks

 labs(

-title = "Taxonomic Identification Ability by Observer",
+title = "Taxonomic Identification by Observer",

 subtitle = "Observers with ≥5 transects shown; error bars show 95% quantiles (2.5% - 97.5%)",